vimeo/VimeoUpload/README.md

     vimeoUpload.uploadVideo(url: url, uploadTicket: uploadTicket)
 ```

 The `uploadVideo(url: uploadTicket:)` method returns an instance of `UploadDescriptor`.
-You can use this to [observe state and progress](#tracking-upload-state-and-progress), or to [cancel the upload](#canceling-an-upload).
+You can use this to [inspect state and progress](#inspecting-upload-state-and-progress), or to [cancel the upload](#canceling-an-upload).

-### Tracking Upload State and Progress
+### Inspecting Upload State and Progress

-You can track upload state and progress by inspecting the `stateObservable` and `progressObservable` properties of an `UploadDescriptor`.
+You can examine upload state and progress by inspecting the `stateObservable` and `progressObservable` properties of an `UploadDescriptor`.

-You can obtain a reference to a specific `UploadDescriptor` by holding onto the `UploadDescriptor` returned from your call to `uploadVideo(url: uploadTicket:)`, or by asking `VimeoUpload` for a specific `UploadDescriptor`:
+You can obtain a reference to a specific `UploadDescriptor` by holding onto the `UploadDescriptor` returned from your call to `uploadVideo(url: uploadTicket:)`, or by asking `VimeoUpload` for a specific `UploadDescriptor` like so:

 ```Swift
     let uploadTicket = ... // Your upload ticket (see above)